thunder-app/thunder/README.md

 </div>

 ### Android
-If you are on Android, you can download Thunder from the [Google Play store](https://play.google.com/store/apps/details?id=com.hjiangsu.thunder).
+If you are on Android, you can download Thunder from the [Google Play Store](https://play.google.com/store/apps/details?id=com.hjiangsu.thunder).
 There is also an option to obtain the releases through [IzzyOnDroid](https://apt.izzysoft.de/fdroid/index/apk/com.hjiangsu.thunder) if you are interested.
 Finally, all releases (including alpha builds) are available in the [Releases](https://github.com/hjiangsu/thunder/releases) section under the corresponding version.

 ### iOS
 If you are on iOS, there is TestFlight available through [this link](https://testflight.apple.com/join/9n8xrqvH).
 An alternative is to download the corresponding IPA file in the [Releases](https://github.com/hjiangsu/thunder/releases) section and install it through [AltStore](https://altstore.io/).

 ## Features

-Thunder is currently undergoing **active development**, and it is possible that not all features have been fully implemented at this stage.
+Thunder is currently undergoing **active alpha development**, and it is possible that not all features have been fully implemented at this stage.
 Due to this, significant breaking changes may occur between versions.
 The next section summarizes the features that are currently implemented.

 #### **Communities**

-- Browsing through general (All/Local) feeds, as well as specific communities
+- Browsing through general (All/Local/Subscribed) feeds, including specific communities
 - Ability to search for communities that are federated with the current instance
 - See a list of subscriptions, and access their community posts and general information
+- Ability to block a specific community

 #### **Posts & Comments**

-- Voting (upvote/downvote) and save actions for posts and comments
+- Voting and save actions for posts and comments
+- Swipe actions for posts and comments with customizable actions
 - Infinite scrolling for posts and comments
 - Ability to create a new post, and reply to posts/comments
+- Sharing links, media, comments from posts and comments

 #### **Authentication**

 - Ability to log into multiple instances, and switch between them
+- Basic inbox capabilities, view replies, mentions and private messages

 #### **Theme & Customization**

+#### Feed
-- Basic customization for the look of posts
+- Two-column view for tablets
+- Setting default feed/sort types

+#### Posts
-  - Standard/Compact views
+- Different post views - compact, normal, expanded (full-image)
-  - Toggle full image views or a compacted image view
-  - Toggling voting and saving actions
+- Swipe customizations on posts (voting, saving, marking as read, etc.)
+- Showing text preview, actions, moving title to the top, etc.

+#### Themes
+- Follow system theme and Material You theming
 - Light, dark, and OLED themes available
+- Customizable font size selections

-#### **Extras**
+#### Extras
 - In-app update notifications for new releases on GitHub
+- Opening links in external browser

 ## Roadmap

-The current focus is to provide a MVP to be able to do basic tasks, including
+The current focus is to continue to expand on the general functionality of Thunder.
+This includes but is not limited to:
-- Inbox features (replies, mentions, private messages)
-  - Ability to view your inbox, and be able to mark them as read
-  - Ability to reply to inbox messages
+- Improvements to theming to allow for more theme choices
-  - Ability to see full context of a given inbox message (navigate to post, or comment for replies and mentions)
-- Improvements to accessibility services
+- Improvements to post/comment creation to reach parity with the web-ui
-- More customizability of post views (compact, normal, expanded, etc.)
+- Optimizations to make the overall experience even smoother
+- Improved searching capabilities

 ## Contributing

 Contributions are always welcome!
 To contribute potential features or bug-fixes:

 1. Fork this repository
+2. Base the feature or fix off the `develop` branch.
+This is to allow for pre-release versions without affecting the main general releases.
 2. Apply any changes and/or additions based off an existing issue (or create a new issue for the feature/fix you are working on)
 3. Create a pull request to have your changes reviewed and merged